Contents

 How fast does forsythia grow, and how big does it get?

-Forsythia is a relatively fast-growing shrub.
-In good soil and sunlight, it can easily add 1 to 2 feet of new growth per year.
-Most standard forsythia varieties reach roughly 6 to 10 feet tall at maturity, with a spread that can be just as wide (6-12 feet across).
-There are also dwarf cultivars that stay much smaller, only about 2 to 4 feet high.
-Generally, a healthy forsythia will attain its full size within a few years.
-If it grows too large for your space, you can always prune to manage its height and width.
+Forsythia is a fast-growing shrub.
+With good light and reasonable soil, it can add 1 to 2 feet of growth per year.
+Many standard varieties reach about 6 to 10 feet tall at maturity, with a spread that can be just as wide (often 6 to 12 feet).
+Dwarf cultivars stay much smaller, often around 2 to 4 feet tall.
+A healthy shrub can reach its full size within a few years, and pruning can keep it in bounds if it outgrows the space.

 Can I grow forsythia in a pot or container?